themeteorchef/holiday-wish-list/holiday-wish-list.md

 Boom!
 Done.
 Now, with all of our logic, once a list is sent, our wisher will see a note that their list has been sent via Reindeer Express (Santa's preferred mail service).
 Even better, we've fulfilled all of Santa's requirements because now, if our wisher visits our app again, they'll automatically be redirected to this confirmation.
 No double sends.
 No extra lists.
 Ho, ho, _ho_, indeed.

 ### Wrap up & summary
 In this recipe, we learned how to build a user-free system by storing data using local storage.
 We learned about setting and getting values from local storage and how to leverage those values to control state in our applications.
 We also learned how to use drag and drop in our application to sort items and how to send off an HTML email!
 Santa is jolly and happy.
-Our work is done here.
+Our work is done here!